 All of these precious experiences growing up fostered my great love for wildlife and being outdoors.
-It is the wild places of South Africa that set my soul on fire and it has always been a dream of mine to work in conservation one day, to protect these spaces and to ensure their continuation into the future.
+It is the wild places of South Africa that "set my soul on fire" and it has always been a dream of mine to work in conservation one day, to protect these spaces and to ensure their continuation into the future.
 I am so grateful to my parents for giving me the chance to follow my passion and study what I love.
 I am so thankful for their continuous guidance and encouragement to do my best.
-Studying Conservation Ecology these past fours years has been a wonderful experience for me.
+Studying Conservation Ecology these past four years has been a wonderful experience for me.
 I have learned so much and I know that the course has set firm foundations for my future conservation endeavours.
 I am so thankful and honoured to receive this award and I hope that I can use the knowledge I have gained to make a meaningful contribution to conservation, especially in South Africa.
-Next year I will be continuing with my studies, pursuing a MSc in Zoology, also at Stellenbosch University.
-I am so excited to start this new chapter and I greatly look forward to what the future holds.
+Next year I will be continuing with my studies, pursuing a

-2022 Best Entomology student - Rigardt van Rooyen
+2022 Best entomology student - Rigardt van Rooyen